Changissnz/goals/README.md

 but ultimately barely have any real
 clues on the fundamental needs of
 human beings based on their cultural
-and geographic needs.
-And there are
+and geographic circumstances.
+And
-some that express notions of fear
+there are some that express notions
-against artificial intelligence.
+of fear against artificial
-The reasoning is that if real
+intelligence.
+The reasoning is
-change will occur because of
+that if real change will occur
-labor demands due to artificial
+because of labor demands due to
-intelligence and artificial
+artificial intelligence and
-intelligence is assigned
+artificial intelligence is assigned
 responsibilities that may jeopardize
 the welfare of human beings,
 then artificial intelligence is